Open-Email/MailHTTPS-Protocol/README.md

 However, broadcasting is crucial for both businesses and individuals looking to reach larger audiences - when those recipients agree to receive messages.
 Because SMTP has no built-in solution for mass messaging, users depend on external “mail blasting” services, which only add to the abuse, complexity, and inefficiency.

 Mail/HTTPS bridges this gap with a pull-based system, much like RSS.
-Instead of pushing messages, authors simply post content, and readers subscribe or unsubscribe at will—using just the author’s address.
+Instead of pushing messages, authors simply post content, and readers subscribe or unsubscribe at will—using just the author's address.
 This approach eliminates the need for broadcasters to manage subscriber lists and ensures that only consenting readers receive messages.

 ## Encryption

 In Mail/HTTPS, private messages are protected by public-key cryptography.
-Each user’s public encryption key is published in their profile, allowing authors to securely encrypt messages so only the intended readers - who hold matching private keys - can decrypt them.
+Each user's public encryption key is published in their profile, allowing authors to securely encrypt messages so only the intended readers - who hold matching private keys - can decrypt them.

 For messages with multiple readers, Mail/HTTPS uses hybrid encryption:

 - A random key is generated to symmetrically encrypt the message content.

-- The random key is then encrypted separately with each reader’s public key.
+- The random key is then encrypted separately with each reader's public key.

 Because the same random key also encrypts metadata, every part of a private message remains fully confidential, preventing unauthorized access or data leaks.